Our Team

 Herbalist

-Cat’s love for plants began early as she grew up alongside thousands of trees at her family’s ornamental plant farm and nursery.
-While in college, studying Landscape Architecture at the University of Georgia, she tended a large historic garden on campus.
-This is where her devotion to plants really began to blossom.
 She first became herb-curious in 2014 as she looked for alternatives to allopathic medicine and started cultivating more medicinal plants in her home garden.
 In 2018 she attended her first herbal gathering, the Northern California Women’s Herbal Symposium, a wonderfully transformative experience for her.
 She later attended the California School of Herbal Studies in 2022 and moved to Missoula shortly after.
-She is now furthering her herbal education through her work at Meadowsweet and is sharing her passion for plants with the Missoula community through volunteering with Garden City Harvest and the Montana Herbal Festival.
-Cat is also a graphic designer, fine woodworker, and textile tinkerer.
-She loves getting “lost” in the woods, fire tending, and so much more.
+After working at Meadowsweet Herbs for a couple of years, she relocated to Red Lodge, MT.

 Alexis Campestre - Treasurer